 “Fasting, by taking a completely different approach, is much easier to understand.
 It is so simple that it can be explained in two sentences: Eat nothing.
 Drink water, tea, coffee, or bone broth.
 That’s it.”- Dr. Jason Fung and Jimmy Moore.

-Dr. Fung dedicates a great deal of time in this book to providing a clear and actionable framework for what constitutes fasting.
+Dr. Fung dedicates a great deal of time in this book to provide a clear and actionable framework for what constitutes fasting.

 After reading this book any confusion that may have existed in the mind of the reader about the basics of fasting will be cleared up.